Q. When may I submit my application?

 Q. Do I need to buy new clothes for paging?

-A. No. Pages are required to wear clean and pressed black slacks or skirt, a white blouse or collared shirt and black shoes (all black tennis shoes are acceptable).
+A. No. Pages are required to wear clean and pressed black slacks, a white blouse or collared shirt and black shoes (all black tennis shoes are acceptable).
 Make sure shoes are comfortable as you will spend much of your time on your feet.
 Boys are required to wear a solid black tie.

 Serving as a Page